jfmartinz/ResourceHub/README.md

 _ResourceHub_ is an open-source project that serves as a collection of valuable resources for web development, carefully curated by the amazing contributors in the community.

-You can contribute helpful resources you've discovered on the internet and share them with the community!
+You can contribute helpful resources you've discovered on the internet and share them with us!

 ## Category
 Here are the currently available categories in the project.<br>